 - Create five classroom-ready instructional activities that target specific learning goals and objectives and will engage students in an accelerated learning process.

-- Evaluate the activities for effectiveness in helping students meet targeted learning goals more quickly or efficiently than activities or methods you have used previously.
+- Evaluate the implemented activities for effectiveness in helping students meet targeted learning goals more quickly or efficiently than activities or methods you have used previously.

 - Reflect on how the activities served to accelerate the learning process.